 Bohrus: Aw Suacus, you’re too kind.
 I’m still a bit troubled by the perplexities of the theory.
 The formalism seems to involve invisible entities called Shuanta that seem to transcend the frame of this wall and give rise to mutually incompatible phenomena.

 Qbus: But didn’t we decide to call that Complementarity?
 And isn’t your theory just about our perceptions?
 Isn’t that the whole lesson of your new theory, in fact?
-We should enlighten our colleagues with this new insight, and give it a name–maybe a combination of a great logician and a modern art movement, all wrapped up in one cool-sounding term.
+We should enlighten our colleagues with this new insight, and give it a name–maybe a combination of a great logician and a 20th century art movement, all wrapped up in one cool-sounding term.

 Bohrus: Yes of course, you’re right.
 There is no Shuantum world.
 There is only my abstract Shuantum-Mechanical description.